 Tips for Kitchen Designs in Small Spaces

 We believe that all kitchens have the potential to be a great space.
 If a kitchen is small, though, it can feel like more of a challenge.
-The key to working out kitchen designs for small kitchens is in layout and features.
+The key to working out kitchen designs in small kitchens is in the layout and features.
 So what are the best ways to design a small kitchen and where should you spend your budget for the best effect?

 Layout